 Samsung Galaxy S4 vs HTC One – camera

 Megapixels mean little if a camera doesn't know how to use them.
-Fortunately for you, the HTC One's UltraPixel system provides pretty good low-light performance, accurate colours, great contrast and the capability to capture fast-moving objects and scenes.
+Fortunately for you, the HTC One's UltraPixel system provides pretty good low-light performance, accurate colours and the capability to capture fast-moving objects and scenes.
 It can also record impressive 1080p video footage.
 As phone cameras go, the HTC One is very well blessed and we doubt anyone would be disappointed with the results.

 Samsung has opted to keep things simple with a bog-standard MP count of 13.
-Not the most radical move but definitely competitive with the Nokia PureViews and UltraPixel variants of the world.
-Detail is impressive, colours are spot on and, as with most recent flagship phones, the low-light capability is improved over the Galaxy S3.
-In terms of features, the S4 can record both cameras at once using Dual Shot, merging photos taken from the two cameras at the same time and can even record up to nine seconds of sound while capturing a photo.
+Not the most out there but definitely competitive with the Nokia PureViews and UltraPixel variants of the world.
+Detail is impressive, colours are spot on and, as with most recent flagship phones, the low-light capability is vastly improved versus the Galaxy S3.
+In terms of features, the S4 can record both cameras at once using Dual Shot, merge photos taken from the two cameras at the same time and can even record up to nine seconds of sound while capturing a photo.

 Knowing the stakes are high, the winner here is an especially tough choice.
-We're going to call the HTC One the victor here based on the quality of the shots from both devices we've seen so far and also because most of the extras on the Samsung cam aren't deal-breakers.
+We're going to call the HTC One the victor here based on the quality of the shots from both devices we've seen so far and mainly because we can't see Dual Shot being used all that much.

 Samsung Galaxy S4 vs HTC One – extras

 Samsung has decided to build on the S3's out-of-the-box functionality.
-Smart Stay – now joined by Smart Scroll and Smart Pause – eyeball tracking is back, along with proximity feature Air View.
+Smart Stay – now known as Smart Pause – eyeball tracking is back, along with proximity feature Air View.
 Basically, it's the equivalent of hovering your mouse pointer over something.
 By keeping your finger near but not touching the screen, you can manipulate certain functionality such as hovering over Google images so you see a larger version without actually clicking it.
 The same can be applied to swiping, too.
-Rounding off is the strangely addictive S Health app, which lets you keep tabs on your exercise routine and health using the S4's array of new sensors – including temperature and moisture tracking.
+Rounding off is the S Health app, which lets you keep tabs on your exercise routine and health using the S4's array of new sensors – including temperature and moisture tracking.

-We questioned the need for extra 'gimmicks' on the Galaxy S3 and we're still unsure whether the S4 benefits from having them, although Air View could prove useful in a number of situations.
-Ultimately, the features are a geeky, techy way of controlling your phone but in most cases prodding the screen is much quicker and we won't give up using the touchsreen until more third-party apps get on board.
-But with the neat built-in S Health plus apps that might save your skin like S Translator, the victory goes to the Galaxy S4 – unless you crave a focus on simplicity, in which case, the HTC One is for you.
+We questioned the need for those extras on the Galaxy S3 and we are still unsure whether the S4 benefits from having them, although Air View could prove useful in a number of situations.
+Therefore the victory goes to the Galaxy S4 – unless you crave a focus on simplicity, in which case, the HTC One is for you.

 Samsung Galaxy S4 vs HTC One – verdict